 Degrees and Certificates

-Classes Mirror Real-World Fabrication Shop
+Classes Mirror Real-World Fabrication Shops

 The Welding Technology program has been updated to provide course work to meet the industry needs of today.
-With updated equipment found in real-world shops, students will learn to read blueprints, analyze parts, and carry out proper fitting, welding, and inspection using a variety of materials such as steel, aluminum, and titanium.
+With updated equipment found in real-world shops, students will learn to read blueprints, analyze parts, and carry out proper fitting, welding, and inspection using a variety of materials such as steel, stainless steel, aluminum, and titanium.
 Coursework pairs welding with fabrication skills, processes, and techniques for students to be competitive in the workplace.

 Enrollment is limited each quarter, so interested students are encouraged to apply as soon as possible.

-Employment opportunities for Welders exist in a variety of industries including aerospace, marine, automotive, medical, HVAC, electronics, mining, and hydroelectric power.
-The U.S. Department of Labor employment projections forecast welding jobs growing at a rate of 4 percent, with a median wage in the Portland-Vancouver area of $20.62 per hour.
+Employment opportunities for Welders exist in a variety of industries including aerospace, construction, marine, automotive, medical, HVAC, electronics, mining, and hydroelectric power.
+The U.S Department of Labor employment projections forecast welding jobs growing at a rate of 4 percent, with a median wage in the Portland-Vancouver area of $20.62 per hour.
 Experienced welders and fabricators can earn $45,000 to $60,000 per year.

 WABO Certificate Test Location